Programs > Brochure

 This course is a practical introduction to how archaeology is conducted in the field.
 During the 4 week program each student will be introduced to fundamentals of field methods.
 Students learn basic techniques of background research, fieldwork, and laboratory practice while working directly on the archaeological site of the “Villa of the Antonines” in Genzano di Roma.
 This field class will offer direct, hands-on experience in on-site record keeping, mapping, graphic and photographic documentation, and artifact recovery.
 In addition to working at the excavation site, students will engage in laboratory activities related to the excavation workflow, such as washing, labeling, cataloguing and restoration of the artifacts.

-Second Course Options- Select one or two
+Other Second Course Options-

 ARHT 202: Field Trips in Art History: Roman Villas (3 credits)